 Some local youth said that they want to attend school, but had difficulty in doing so due to lack of money.
 Many said that they wanted more on-the-job training opportunities, while others addressed that they are pursuing a job in teaching or business.
-The Waku Mama Bar intended to offer job opportunities for saving up the school tuition for local youth.
-The team proposed a plan, which extends the operating hours of Waku Mama Cafe, an existing local cafe, later into the night as Waku Mama Bar.
+The Waku Mama Bar was intended to offer job opportunities for local youth for their school tuition.
+The team proposed a plan which extends the operating hours of Waku Mama Cafe, an existing local cafe, later into the night as Waku Mama Bar.